 High Nutrient Diet Plan

 This diet is for those who want to do the minimum meal prep but still eat nutrient-rich meals.
-No calorie counting, no macros counting, eat as many of these foods as you want, and you should get a decent amount of nutrients.
+You don’t need to count calories or macros.
+You can eat as much of these foods as you want.
+They provide a good amount of nutrients.

 The basis of this diet is to eat as wide a variety of fruits, vegetables, and grains as possible.
 This is not a ketogenic diet since it does not restrict carbohydrates such that your body goes into ketosis (fats are burned instead of carbs).

 Half of your food should be fruits and vegetables, including starchy vegetables like potatoes.
 These foods contain vitamins, minerals, phytonutrients, fiber, and antioxidants.
 They should form the bulk and largest amount by far of what you eat.
-A simple rule is to make sure at least three-quarters of your plate is fruits and vegetables (does not include potatoes).
+Make sure that at least 75 percent of your plate is filled with fruits and vegetables, excluding potatoes.

 A high nutrient diet is a diet that includes healthy foods that have the most nutrients per calorie.
 It is focused on eating nutrient-dense foods.